 Neither party shall be liable to the other for any delay or failure to perform due to causes beyond its reasonable control; performance time shall be considered extended for a period of time equivalent to the time lost because of any such delay.

-If ISP suffers a Force Majeure event for a period exceeding thirty (30) days, then IIPL shall have the right to terminate this Agreement immediately by written notice.
+If ISP suffers a Force Majeure event for a period exceeding thirty (30) days, then IIPL shall have the right to terminate this Agreement immediately by written notice & abide by the Payment Terms as per this Agreement.

 Authority